savant-build/savant-build.github.io/docs/plugins/index.md

 1. The **JUnit** plugin must depend on (or extend) the **Java** plugin
 2. The build system can define build stages and each plugin can "attach" to different stages

 Solution #1 quickly becomes messy and difficult to manage.
-What if you want to inject some new build logic between the **compile** build target and the **test** build target.
-This is difficult because there is a strong coupling between the **Java** and **JUnit** plugins that is difficult to modify.
+What if you want to inject some new build logic between the **compile** build target and the **test** build target?
+This is challenging because there is a strong coupling between the **Java** and **JUnit** plugins that is difficult to modify.

 Solution #2 is equally as cumbersome.
 Each plugin now has to add its build targets to different stages.
 However, the order of targets within stages might be important but could be difficult to define and manage.
-Stages are often very arbitrarily named and defined and might not map to your project's needs.
+Stages are often arbitrarily named and might not map to your project's needs.
 Sometimes you end up creating new stages just to get things to execute in the correct order.

-Rather that try to solve these issues and add massive amounts of complexity, Savant moves the build targets back into the build file and allows the developer to define the order build targets are run in as well as the dependencies between the targets.
+Rather than try to solve these issues and add massive amounts of complexity, Savant moves the build targets back into the build file and allows the developer to define the order build targets are run in as well as the dependencies between the targets.

 # Plugin Methods